 Wrapping it up

 Outlook has not been a regular problematic email server but due to large PST files, it sometimes lowers the performance.
-However, there are multiple solutions to this problem in both manual ways and third-party tools.
+However, there are multiple solutions to fix Outlook performance issues in both manual ways and third-party tools.
 Generally, manual solutions can solve your problem but need steps to follow on the other hand third-party tools are direct and time-saving.